Yousof27/React-Task-22-23/README.md

-# React Task 21
+# React Task 22 and 23

-Simple Shop And Cart Practicing On useContext :)
+Simple Tasks Practicing on useReducer and useContext :)

 ## 🚀 Live Demo
 [Click here to view the live demo](https://yousof27.github.io/React-Task-22-23/)